pl44t/yt-dlp-webui/README.md

 # Yt-dlp webui

+A yt-dlp Webui using python and flask.

 version 2.1
-- better ui than previous versions
+- better ui than previous versions.
-A yt-dlp Webui using python and flask.

 You can run the it using:
 - The portable Windows app